abumq/ripe/README.md

 ### Base64 Encoding

-Most requests to residue are base64 encoded, you can use following commands to encode raw data to base64 encoding
+You can use following commands to encode raw data to base64 encoding

 ```
 echo 'plain text' | ripe -e --base64